akingdom/Debuggles-SAEP/README.md

 Safari app extensions are available in macOS 10.12 and later, and in OS X 10.11.
 5 with Safari 10 installed.

 Debuggles is available under the *Apache License*, excluding anything in the `AddSafariAppExtensionHere` folder.
+Debuggles is (C) Copyright 2020 Andrew Kingdom.